Tag Archive | opportunity

 If you like to write and want to do some writing work from home, bidding on jobs at freelance sites is a great way to bring in some extra income.
 But before you jump in and start applying, there are some things you need to know about creating successful bids.

-3. Include relevant writing samples.
+• Include relevant writing samples.
 When possible, always include writing samples when applying.
 Your potential client has no way of knowing if you can write without reading some of your work.
-You can use writing that you have done already for samples or if the job is for a subject area you haven’t written about before, you may want to consider creating new samples.
+You can use writing that you have done already for samples, or if the job is for a subject area you haven’t written about before, you may want to consider creating new samples.

-4. Be aware of red flags.
+• Be aware of red flags.
 Just like with anything online, you have to be careful and protect yourself.
-One red flag is being requested to write a full length article for free.
-That “sample” might be the actual project that the client wants completed and by requesting it as a sample, they will get it for free.
-Another potential red flag is a client who has unrealistic demands like a lot of work for little pay or unreasonably short deadlines.
+One red flag is being requested to write a full-length article for free.
+That “sample” might be the actual project that the client wants completed, and by requesting it as a sample, they will get it for free.
+Another potential red flag is a client who has unrealistic demands, like a lot of work for little pay or unreasonably short deadlines.
 Only take the jobs that make sense to you and don’t take advantage of you.

-6. Try to only deal with established clients.
-Those who are established will be more organized than newbies, have a proven track record, and you’re likely to have fewer problems.
-They know how the freelance system works and they value it as a long term resource.
+• Try to only deal with established clients.
+Those who are established will be more organized than newbies, have a proven track record, and are likely to have fewer problems.
+They know how the freelance system works, and they value it as a long-term resource.

-7. Don’t bid on jobs that want you to communicate off platform.
+• Don’t bid on jobs that want you to communicate off-platform.
 Many sites are very strict about you only communicating on their platform.
 This is for security reasons for both parties and ensures that if a problem arises, everything is fully documented in their system.
 Don’t risk losing your account by breaking this rule.

-9. Avoid boilerplate bids and create a new bid for each.
-Sending out the same exact bid to each client screams of laziness and won’t address the client’s needs appropriately.
+• Avoid boilerplate bids and create a new bid for each.
+Sending out the same bid to each client screams of laziness and won’t address the client’s needs appropriately.
 Take a few minutes to send a customized bid each time you apply.

 Don’t get discouraged and stay persistent.
 You will most likely need to apply for many assignments before you find a client or two that works for you.
 Once you have a few steady clients, you can bid on jobs to fill in the gaps.